raspberry-varg/raspberry-varg/README.md

 This will allow for new or existing servers to provide channels for certain departments, or even all depending on who joins.
 The bot does all the heavy lifting, all you have to do is declare which classes you are taking this semester, and the bot will take care of the rest!

 <sub>*This bot is not affiliated with New Mexico State University in any way, shape or form, and is not endorsed by the university.</sub>

 ___

 ### 🪡 My other projects consist of
-* [**Fun Battling and Hunting Bot**](../../../battles-and-hunts-bot) Simple bot that facilitates fun D&D-style battles complete with rolls, and hunting mechanics with cached carrying bags and the ability to deposit caught food to a specific group in the server which can later be eaten to satiate a player's hunger depending on the caught food's size.
-(Readme coming real soon!)
 * [**Independent Valorant eSports League Discord Bot**](../../../valorant-league-bot), complete with team management, moderation, and user profiles to enhance competitor experiences across the board.

 ___